Water Shiatsu

 What to expect

 You will be exposed to a relaxing therapy pool with a stunning waterfall.
-The watsu therapist will gently twist your body while stretching and rocking you.
-The therapist will also be massaging pressure points.
+The water is routinely kept warm at 97 degrees.
+The Watsu therapist will gently twist your body while stretching and rocking you, while also massaging pressure points.
 The goal is to release tightness in your muscle and fascia tissue.
 It’s also meant to promote a healthy flow of energy.
 You will leave your session feeling completely rejuvenated.

 Participants feel all their aches disappear and go into a state of complete relaxation.